rndmorris/Salis-Arcana/docs/enhancements.md

 # Enhancements - Infusion

-## Stabilizer Additions

-### Config option: `enableStabilizerAdditions`
+## Config option: `useStabilizerRewrite`

-If enabled, blocks specified in `stabilizerAdditions` will be treated as infusion stabilizers, even if they normally would not.
+Rewrites the Runic Matrix's surroundings-check logic to be more flexible when checking for pedestals and stabilizers.
+This is a significant change, and will conflict with any other mod that also modifies the matrix's surroundings-checking logic.

-### Config option: `stabilizerAdditions`
+## Config option: `stabilizerAdditions`

+Requires `useStabilizerRewrite=true`.

-A list of blocks that should be treated as infusion stabilizers.
+A list of blocks that should be treated as infusion stabilizers, even if they normally would not.
 Each block should be on its own line, and be in the format `modId:blockId` or `modId:blockId:metadata`.

-If `:metadata` is not specified, metadata will be ignored when determining if a block should be included.
+If no metadata is specified, a default value of `0` will be used.
+If metadata is `*` or `32767`, metadata will be ignored when determining if a block is present on this list.

 <ins>Example:</ins>

 * `minecraft:lapis_block` will include Minecraft's Lapis Lazuli Block
+* `Thaumcraft:blockCosmeticSolid` or `Thaumcraft:blockCosmeticSolid:0` will include Thaumcraft's Obsidian Totem, but none of the block's other variants.
-* `Thaumcraft:blockCosmeticSolid` will include Thaumcraft's Obsidian Totem, Obsidian Tile, Paving Stone of Travel/Warding, Thaumium Blocks, etc.
+* `Thaumcraft:blockCosmeticSolid:*` or `Thaumcraft:blockCosmeticSolid:32767` will include Thaumcraft's Obsidian Totem, Obsidian Tile, Paving Stone of Travel/Warding, Thaumium Blocks, etc.
-* `Thaumcraft:blockCosmeticSolid:0` will include Thaumcraft's Obsidian Totem, but none of the block's other variants.

-## Stabilizer Exclusions

-### Config option: `enableStabilizerExclusions`

-If enabled, blocks specified in `stabilizerExclusions` will ***NOT*** be treated as infusion stabilizers, even if they normally would.

-### Config option: `stabilizerExclusions`
+## Config option: `stabilizerExclusions`

+Requires `useStabilizerRewrite=true`.

 A list of blocks that should *not* be treated as infusion stabilizers, even if they normally would.
 Each block should be on its own line, and be in the format `modId:blockId` or `modId:blockId:metadata`.

-If `:metadata` is not specified, metadata will be ignored when determining if a block should be excluded.
+If no metadata is specified, a default value of `0` will be used.
+If metadata is `*` or `32767`, metadata will be ignored when determining if a block is present on this list.

 <ins>Example:</ins>

-* `minecraft:skull` will exclude all of Minecraft's skulls and heads
+* `minecraft:skull` or `minecraft:skull:0` will exclude skeleton skulls
-* `minecraft:skull:2` will exclude Minecraft's Zombie Head
+* `minecraft:skull:2` will exclude zombie heads
+* `minecraft:skull:*` or `minecraft:skull:32767` will exclude all minecraft skulls and heads
-* `Thaumcraft:blockCandle` will exclude all Thaumcraft candles
+* `Thaumcraft:blockCandle:*` or `Thaumcraft:blockCandle:32767` will exclude all Thaumcraft candles

 ## How Additions and Exclusions Interact